Marquise Gray, the former Michigan State Spartan, is now the head basketball coach at Flint Beecher High School.

-Tell us a little about what it was like to play for Tom Izzo at Michigan State University.
+Tell us a little about what it was like to play for Tommy at Michigan State University as well.

 00:01:16 Marquise Gray

 You know, I get that question a lot.
-The thing that comes to mind when acting, though, is when you learn how to be mentally tough, and not just in basketball, but a coach taught life lessons and still teaches life lessons.
+The thing that comes to mind when acting though is when you learn how to be mentally tough and not just in basketball, but a coach taught life lesons and he still teaches life lessons.

 He teaches how to fight through the adversity he teaches about.

 So, the things that will happen after basketball and those lessons carry you throughout your life.
 So, I was lucky and fortunate to play for, you know, a Hall of Famer culture like that to still be able to eat from the seeds he planted an 18-year-old kid almost being 42.
 Being 40 now and being able to find strength and encouragement through those lessons, I learned, learned from.